firassaada/Linux_Commands_Shell_and_Scripting_Essentials/LinuxCommands.md

  * nano   :   File editor
  * nl     : enumerates the lines in a file
  * Openssl enc : Chiffrement des fichiers
  * Openssl enc -d : Dechiffrement des fichiers
+ * patch  : It is used to patch an old file with a new diff version (patch f1 < f2.diff : f2.diff is the result of diff f1 f2 for ex)
  * paste -s : It merges the lines of a file into one line(with TAB delimeter)(ex : paste -s name.txt lastname.txt age.txt)
  * paste -s -d : Yopu specify the delimeter(Ex : -d ' ')
  * pwd    : it outputs the current directory or the path of the directory you are currently in.